GLOBAL MARKETS-Asian stocks follow Wall Street higher ahead of Fed meeting

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Kevin Buckland and Elizabeth Dilts Marshall; Editing by Cynthia Osterman and Jacqueline Wong)
+(Reporting by Kevin Buckland in Tokyo and Kane Wu in Hong Kong; Editing by Cynthia Osterman, Jacqueline Wong and Simon Cameron-Moore)

 ((elizabeth.dilts@thomsonreuters.com; W: (646) 223-5063 C: (219) 730-7611; Reuters Messaging: elizabeth.dilts.thomsonreuters.com@reuters.net))